dappforce/post4ever/README.md

 ✅ Login to your Twitter account (using NextAuth Provider)

-✅ Show your tweets (excluding replies, text-only)
+✅ Show your X posts (excluding replies, text-only)

-✅ Choose tweets to backup (limited to 2 tweets each submission)
+✅ Choose X posts to backup (limited to 2 X posts each submission)

-✅ Submit tweets to SoonSocialX (Subsocial testnet) via Subsocial SDK
+✅ Submit X posts to SoonSocialX (Subsocial testnet) via Subsocial SDK

 ## App Demo

 ![](login-and-create-posts.gif)

-Logging in using your own Twitter account and submitting tweets to be sent to Subsocial chain
+Logging in using your own Twitter account and submitting X posts to be sent to Subsocial chain

 ![](create-post-success.gif)

-Tweets sent and submission successful
+X posts sent and submission successful

 Example of succesful txs (connect to SoonSocialX network on Polkadot.js apps):